celery/celery/docs/userguide/monitoring.rst

-The admin interface shows tasks, worker nodes, and even lets you perform some actions, like revoking and rate limiting tasks, and shutting down worker nodes.
+The admin interface shows tasks, worker nodes, and even lets you perform some actions, like revoking and rate limiting tasks, or shutting down worker nodes.

 .. _monitoring-django-frequency: